Delstrigo FDA Approval History

 - to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies per mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Delstrigo.

-Development History and FDA Approval Process for Delstrigo
+Development timeline for Delstrigo

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.